 Now that small plates have been officially pronounced dead, welcome to the hottest restaurant trend to hit Chicago: the British-inspired gastropub.
 If you’re thinking that it must mean a pub with food beyond bangers and mash, you’re getting close.
-Case in point: THE GAGE, across the street from Millennium Park.
+Case in point: across the street from Millennium Park.
 Holabird & Roche fashioned the façade of the Gage Building in 1898, and Billy Lawless Jr. and Sr., natives of the County Galway, Ireland, reimagined the interior as a big, handsome restaurant and tavern.
 Junior’s previous venture in Chicago was an Irish pub called The Grafton, and Senior owns The Irish Oak, so it’s safe to say Guinness runs in their blood.
+THE GAGE,

 A converted hat warehouse in the building retains a 1930s industrial look in several rooms.
 A 50-foot-long oak bar with illuminated beer taps frames the largest room, which also features wood tables and polished wood booths under a tin ceiling.
 Nice, but that room is bloody noisy.
 The dining area farthest back is quieter and has a partitioned-off open kitchen under lantern-like drop fixtures.